google/WebFundamentals/src/content/en/updates/2017/06/credential-management-updates.md

 </table>

 In this example,
-the credential is passed without showing an account choosen, the equivalent of the previous flag, `unmediated: true`:
+the credential is passed without showing an account chooser, the equivalent of the previous flag, `unmediated: true`:

     navigator.credentials.get({